 - Remove distracting elements from the image and identify the area of interest—the area of the image in which the main object(s) appears.

-- Crops the image based on the identified region of interest.
+- Crop the image based on the identified area of interest.

-- Changes the aspect ratio to fit the target thumbnail dimensions.
+- Change the aspect ratio to fit the target thumbnail dimensions.